 One additional word on dog breeds.
 As most of you know, I am an English Bulldog enthusiast.

 But all of that wrinkly cuteness comes at a cost.
 Bulldogs are expensive to breed, raise, maintain, and generally keep healthy.
-And when things start to go south, boy does that cost some money.
+And when things start to go south, boy, that costs some money.

 So if you are contemplating a dog breed and would like to remain in the realm of frugality, an English Bulldog might not be the breed for you.